Diksharayat/test/README.md

 # Project Name: IT hub

 Introduction
-A EduNation is a facility that provides comprehensive training programs for individuals who want to develop skills and knowledge in the eld of computer science.
+A IT hub is a facility that provides comprehensive training programs for individuals who want to develop skills and knowledge in the eld of computer science.
 It oer a variety of courses, ranging from introductory courses to advanced courses in areas such as programming, software development, web development, articial intelligence, cybersecurity, and data science